p4lang/p4c/README.md

 #### Tests

-We implemented support equivalent to the automake `make check` rules.
+We implemented support equivalent to the automake `cmake --build build --target check` rules.
-All tests should be included in `make check` and in addition, we support `make check-*` rules.
+All tests should be included in `cmake --build build --target check` and in addition, we support `cmake --build build --target check-*` rules.
 To enable this support, add the following rules:

 ```
 set(MY_DRIVER <driver or compiler executable>)